mr-georgebaker/pygraph/README.md

 ========
 Python 2.7 has to be installed.
 Currently no Python 3 support, because some needed libraries aren't ported to Python 3 yet.

+- Download the zip file and unpack
+- Change to the new directory
+- chmod +x pygraph.py

 Needed libraries:
 =================
 Numpy<br>